Real Time Freight Events, Not Check Calls

 default:

-// Log all other events for audit trail
+// Log every other milestone for the audit trail

 }